 It was fast becoming so much more impressive than the original Australian version, but Bernie was receiving weekly reports from back home, and he was chuffed at the figures.
 Thousands were coming through the gates each week, with a steady increase in both day visitors and those staying overnight, including school groups.
 Of great interest though was the fact that politicians and business leaders from abroad were visiting, most likely with the thought of doing something similar in their own countries.

-This Shantytown was different, no doubt about it.
-Whereas the Australian Shantytown had individual examples of the homes, shops and markets of the third world, the Canadian version in some sections was to incorporate entire villages, clusters of dwellings, and as well, perhaps surprisingly, a replica of a bombed out Beirut city block, plus a number of audio visual displays from other war zones.
-This Shantytown was therefore considerably different to the original one in Australia.
+This World Village was different, no doubt about it.
+Whereas the Australian version had individual examples of the homes, shops and markets of the third world, the Canadian version in some sections was to incorporate entire villages, clusters of dwellings, and as well, perhaps surprisingly, a replica of a bombed out Beirut city block, plus a number of audio visual displays from other war zones.
+This village was therefore considerably different to the original one in Australia.
 And for visitors to get around this unusual town, rickshaw rides were offered.
 However, so as not to detract from the authenticity of the displays, they had to keep to the main trails only, just like the bicycles.
-Other than that it was foot traffic and wheelchairs of only.
+Other than that it was foot traffic and wheelchairs only.
+And in one section, an innovative footpath had been built by a UK company called Pavegen where every footstep produced clean energy to light up one of the homes set in a small dark forest.

 Completion date was nearing and the final touches were being added to the roads and bike trails.
 Solar panels by the hundred had been installed on the larger more contemporary and substantial buildings, and even a few dozen wind generators had been positioned on the hill adjoining the property.
 No longer referred to as a village it was hardly even a town anymore.
 It was a mini-metropolis, and soon it would be providing all its own power needs and employing over a thousand people.
 As well, a large proportion of the fresh produce required in the many restaurants and food stalls was to be grown on site in greenhouses.
 Seedlings had been propagated out-of-season so as to maximise growth of an abundance of fruits, vegetables and herbs almost year ‘round and considering the problems of frost and sub zero temperatures, these greenhouses were state-of-the-art food production centres.